EthanReed517/Marvel-Mods-Batch-Scripts/Raven-Formats Scripts/Zsnd/Readme.md

 - You'll be asked for details of any new file, so be sure that you know them.
   It's possible do set-up the BAT to include this information, so you're not asked each time.
-  For example: If your files are always 22050hz mono (what you usually use in zsm-editor), you can open the Zsnd..bat with a text editor (eg. Notepad) and change lines 64, 66, and 68:
+  For example: If your files are always 22050hz mono (what you usually use in zsm-editor), you can open the Zsound.bat with a text editor (eg. Notepad) and change lines 66, 68, and 70:
-  64 to `set sr=22050`
+  66 to `set sr=22050`
-  66 to `set channels=1`
+  68 to `set channels=1`
-  68 to `set loop=false`
+  70 to `set loop=false`
-  Similarly, it's possible to define all other inputs in the BAT, except the hash.
+  Similarly, it's possible to define all other inputs in the BAT.
-- ZSS/ZSM file is automatically created.
+- ZSM/ZSS file is automatically created.
   (You'll be asked for the extension, if the filename doesn't end in `_m` or `_v` or is `x_voice` or `x_common`)
+- A JSON file is compiled to a ZSM/ZSS file when dragged & dropped onto the BAT file.

 ## Known issues
 - The BAT has a lot of features, but they haven't all been tested.